Skip to main content

 5

-Configure data sources and filters
+Configure each widget's dataset and filters

 6

-Use Global filters for the report’s reporting period, and Local filters on specific widgets when you want to compare a single metric across a different timeframe — for example, a YoY line plot on a dashboard otherwise filtered to this quarter.
+Use Global filters for the report’s overall reporting period, and Local filters on specific widgets when you want to compare a single metric across a different timeframe — for example, a YoY line plot on a dashboard otherwise filtered to this quarter.

 What’s next